dkarthe/webjeda-blog/_posts/2016-02-21-github-upload-file-option.md

 ---
 title: Github Upload Option
 desc: For years Github users had a hard time uploading files to github repositories but now github has provided an option to upload files and folders directly into repositories!
+Jekyll bloggers are also happy with this update.
+Now they can write a complete blog post with media dorectly in a browser!
 keywords: upload files to github, github upload files folders, github drag and drop upload
 author: sharathdt
 tags: Github